Cold Water Army (temperance organization): Early history

-About 1835, the "Cold Water Army" originated with Rev. Thomas P. Hunt, a Presbyterian minister of Pennsylvania, a noted temperance lecturer and the first lecturer in favor of Total Abstinence.
-He awakened a great interest in both parents and children, in the new idea of saving the young from an intemperate life.
-He was a quaint and amusing speaker.
-His addresses were keen and forcible, yet generally within the comprehension of his youthful audience.
-The children had frequent picnics, wore badges, carried banners in their processions, and sang songs, which were of no less interest to the parents, who generally met with them, than to the children.
+Around 1835, the "Cold Water Army" originated with Rev. Thomas P. Hunt, a Presbyterian minister of Pennsylvania, a noted temperance lecturer and the first lecturer in favor of Total Abstinence.
+He preached to both parents and children on the idea of saving the young from an intemperate life.
+He was considered to be a quaint and amusing speaker; his addresses were keen and forcible, yet generally within the comprehension of his youthful audience.
+The children had frequent picnics, wore badges, carried banners in their processions, and sang songs, which were of no less interest to the parents who generally met with them, than to the children.